twitter/rsc/docs/gettingstarted.md

 The ultimate goal of our project is to achieve dramatic improvements in compilation performance.
 Therefore, we are trying to be extremely careful about measuring carefully and responsibly.
-To that end, we have set up an automated benchmark suite that can be invoked via `bench`.
+To that end, we have set up an automated benchmark suite that can be invoked via `bin/bench`.

 ```
-> bench
+$ bin/bench
 ...
 ```